 As a stand-alone deployment, each of these solutions can bring additional value to procurement.
 However, organisations that combine multiple technologies and solutions typically see the value of their deployments grow exponentially.

 The digitisation of the supply chain, procurement included, creates a “digital loop,” a continuous flow of data, information, goods, and services between the physical and digital worlds.

 Three examples of how the digital loop relates to procurement:

-- For multiple, unstructured, and disparate sources of spend information, a cognitive computing and artificial intelligence solution can read, interpret, and recognize the information you require and build a single record of your supplier spend—it will also keep it up to date.
+- For multiple, unstructured, and disparate sources of spend information, a cognitive computing and artificial intelligence solution can read, interpret, and recognise the information you require and build a single record of your supplier spend—it will also keep it up to date.

 - You may have thousands of contracts in hard-copy or PDF form but you can’t act on the valuable T&Cs, indexed pricing, penalties, etc. that you have negotiated.
 An intelligent content extraction solution enabled by machine learning can convert static documents into data points for your review and action.

 Digital supply networks and digital procurement are a reality now.
-We encourage you to download our full report on digital procurement and contact us to find out more about how Deloitte can help your organization apply disruptive technologies and improve procurement strategy.
+We encourage you to download our full report on digital procurement and contact us to find out more about how Deloitte can help your organisation apply disruptive technologies and improve procurement strategy.
 Read more about industry 4.0 and The rise of the digital supply network.